 He was happy.
 We were proud.

-Since the start of school, my kids have started their days cheerily.
-They’re excited about what each school day brings.
-But after school is a different story.
-Several evenings, either one or both my school-aged kids have come home completely exhausted and almost inconsolably emotional.
+No matter how happy they are at the beginning of their day, either one or both my school-aged kids come home completely exhausted and almost inconsolably emotional.

 My number one strategy to prevent meltdowns is to get their blood sugar up right away.
 So I make sure to show up to school with a snack in hand.